RichardTND/Spider-Maze/README.md

 # Spider-Maze
 Commodore 64 arcade maze game for Scene World issue 29

-Spider Maze is a fun maze game which was written as a tutorial game for Scene World 29.
+Spider Maze is a fun maze game which was written as part of a tutorial game for Scene World 29.
 This version of the code is for the full game, rather than the small cut down tutorial version.

 The following cross assembly tools required for this project are as follows: